Areas of Focus

 - Defended a leading paint manufacturer in a class action alleging marketing and packaging misrepresentations concerning the paint's name and benefits.
 Negotiated a favorable class settlement using a claims-made structure and limiting payment to a small fraction of the asserted damages and potential exposure.
 The resolution also allowed the company to continue using a product name that had developed considerable brand equity.

 Resolved a multi-year investigation by the Department of Justice Antitrust Division of the advertising industry’s commercial production bidding practices with no civil claims or criminal charges being brought or fines levied against multiple advertising agencies.

-Protected trademarks of a worldwide provider of transportation and logistics services and won over $6 million in statutory damages and attorneys' fees in litigation concerning defendants’ willful infringement.
-Overcame resistance from the magistrate judge and prevailed on summary judgment, giving our client earlier relief.
+- Protected trademarks of a worldwide provider of transportation and logistics services and won over $6 million in statutory damages and attorneys' fees in litigation concerning defendants’ willful infringement.
+Overcame resistance from the magistrate judge and prevailed on summary judgment, giving our client relief sooner.
 Also obtained injunctive relief to end defendants' infringement and for our client to use in deterring other infringers.

 Secured resolution of indemnity claims for a securitization sponsor brought by an underwriter and other parties seeking to shift liability for settlement payouts to investors and regulatory agencies.
 Negotiated settlement terms that eliminated future exposure for similar claims.

 Defended a global investment bank against $250M legal exposure in RMBS litigation brought by investors who sought to hold it liable for fraud based on alleged misrepresentations in offering documents.
 Obtained dismissals and favorable resolutions in all actions.